DataDog/datadog-cloudformation-resources/README.md

 # Datadog-AWS CloudFormation
 ​
 [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html) gives you templates to describe, configure, and provision all of the AWS resources in your environment at once.
 The Datadog-AWS CloudFormation provider allows you to interact with the supported Datadog resources.
-In order to get started:
+To get started:

-1. In your terminal, use the [AWS-cli tool](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/) to register a Datadog resource.
+1. In your terminal, use the [cfn-cli tool](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/) to register a Datadog resource.

     ```shell
     aws cloudformation register-type \